Alirazabhatti1/Hospital-Dashboard--Power-BI/README.md

 🔮 Driving Strategic Planning:
 By analyzing admission types and patient flow, this dashboard provides actionable insights for resource management, financial planning, and patient satisfaction improvements.

-Let’s redefine healthcare operations with data analytics! 💻 Check it out on GitHub: [GitHub link]
+Let’s redefine healthcare operations with data analytics! 💻

 I’d love to hear your thoughts or connect on future innovations! 🙌
 #PowerBI #DataAnalytics #HealthcareInnovation #OperationalExcellence